George Mason: Views on slavery

 Mason routinely spoke out against slavery, even before America's independence.
 In 1773, he wrote that slavery was "that slow Poison, which is daily contaminating the Minds & Morals of our People.
 Every Gentlemen here is born a petty Tyrant."
 In 1774, he advocated ending the international slave trade.

-However, Mason owned many slaves.
+Like nearly all Virginia land owners at the time, Mason owned many slaves.
 In Fairfax County, only George Washington owned more, and Mason is not known to have freed any, even in his March 1773 will ultimately transcribed into the Fairfax County probate records in October 1792 (the original was then lost).
 That will divided his slaves among his children (between twenty and three years old when Mason wrote it).
 Mason would continue trading in land as well as remarry (with a marriage agreement recorded in Prince William County in April 1780), and Virginia legalized manumission in May 1782.
 The childless Washington, in his will executed shortly before his death, ordered his slaves be freed after his wife's death, and Jefferson manumitted a few slaves, mostly of the Hemings family, including his own children by Sally Hemings.
 According to Broadwater, "In all likelihood, Mason believed, or convinced himself, that he had no options.
 Mason would have done nothing that might have compromised the financial futures of his nine children."
 Peter Wallenstein, in his article about how writers have interpreted Mason, argued that he could have freed some slaves without harming his children's future, if he had wanted to.